soapbox-pub/rebased/README.md

 By default, it listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

+### Frontends
+Pleroma comes with two frontends.
+The first one, Pleroma FE, can be reached by normally visiting the site.
+The other one, based on the Mastodon project, can be found by visiting the /web path of your site.

 ### As systemd service (with provided .service file)
 Running `service pleroma start`
 Logs can be watched by using `journalctl -fu pleroma.service`